FuseByExample/esb-transactions/README.md

 # Initial setup

-We will refer to the root directory of `camel-persistence-part2` project as `$PROJECT_HOME`.
+We will refer to the root directory of `esb-transactions` project as `$PROJECT_HOME`.

 ## Prerequisites
 Before building and running this example you need:

 * Maven 3.2.3 or higher
-* JDK 1.7
+* JDK 1.7 or JDK 1.8
 * JBoss Fuse 6.2.0
-* Docker-enabled operating system
+* Docker-enabled operating system   TODO more info here?

 ## Files in the Example
 * `pom.xml` - the Maven POM file for building the example